• Skip to main content

 Black currants are considered a powerhouse fruit that improves the immune system and blood flow.
 These berries are native to Asia and Northern Europe and have a tart flavor similar to raspberries but a sweet flavor similar to grapes.

 Rich Jamaican black cake is a decadent Caribbean twist on the classic holiday fruit cake that you’ll love serving this Christmas!
-Dried fruit is soaked in rich port and fragrant dark rum then blended and folded into a spice cake like you’ve never had before!
+Dried fruit is soaked in sweet port wine and fragrant dark rum, then blended and folded into a spice cake like you’ve never had before!
+It's a festive, richly-flavored holiday cake that you won't regret baking this holiday season!

 Check out this recipe